therealelyayo/nakedPages-Builder/README.md

 #### License
 `node activate-license.js` To activate the `nkp.app` file.

-**While the NKP.APP is Free to USE, a license is needed to regulate its usage, Contact Me for license key**
+**While the NKP.APP is Free to USE, a license is needed to regulate its usage, Contact Telegram @nakedpages0 for license key(COSt 100$ for 30Days)**

 ### Configuration